 Picturesque Bash Bish Falls has been a popular Berkshires tourist stop since the mid 19th century.
 When you come upon the falls, you’ll feel as though you’ve discovered a secret, woodland spot.
 But, be forewarned, there will be many other waterfall pilgrims at this uber popular hiking spot.

-Where to stay in Great Barrington: The Barrington, Thornewood Inn, Granville House
+- Where to stay in Great Barrington: Fairfield Inn, Thornewood Inn, Granville House

 16. Pontoosuc Lake & Berkshires Museum